🇵🇦

 Law No. 81 Art.3(2-3):

-"2.
-Those carried out by competent authorities for the purposes of prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties.
-3. Those carried out for the analysis of financial intelligence and related to national security in accordance with the laws, treaties or international agreements that regulate these matters."
+1. Those carried out for the analysis of financial intelligence and related to national security in accordance with the laws, treaties or international agreements that regulate these matters."

 Territorial Applicability